CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 #### signal_current_candle_trigger

-This is an application that will simulate when new data is available to be processed by the system.
+This is an application that will simulate when new data is available for processing by the system.
 It is for development and system testing.

+***

+## offcenter_oanda

+A C++ library that provides access to the [OANDA v20 REST API](https://developer.oanda.com/rest-live-v20/introduction/).